-Gay Liberation’s early meetings were held in the Undergraduate Lounge at the University of Melbourne, but the group’s members shared the common desire of student activists to get off campus and out into the ‘real world’.
+Gay Liberation’s early meetings were held in the Undergraduate Lounge at the University of Melbourne (see University of Melbourne Precinct), but the group’s members shared the common desire of student activists to get off campus and out into the ‘real world’.

 In late 1972 the group leased a small terrace at 23 Davis Street, Carlton North and established the Gay Liberation Centre.
 It was intended to be a community centre – somewhere to hold meetings and plan activism, but also a place where people could drop in to connect with each other and share the latest news.
 The building was not ideal, with only basic furnishings.
 It quickly became a ‘crash pad’, providing accommodation to people when they were visiting Melbourne or having trouble at home.
 This led to conflicts.
 On one occasion, some men who were having sex there refused to let a group of women into the centre, fuelling the debate over sexism in the movement.